All Safe Bets Off: Hammersmith (thirteen)

 “Curach, the man I’m telling you about, was orderly for Captain Rubillard…loved him like a son.
-Rubillard got himself killed with a sabre in a street brawl…town of Goldsboro, when we were down there with the 14th corps, keeping order, near the armistice.
-Does more for the G.A.R. now than he did back then, since they made him Lord Piggott’s lieutenant.
+Rubillard got himself killed with a sabre in a street brawl…town of Goldsboro, when we were down there with the 14th corps, keeping order near the armistice.
+Does more for the G.A.R. now than he did back then, since he got to be Lord Piggott’s lieutenant.
 I mean Curach.
 That’s how Piggott’s called, Lord.
 Ward boss…south side.
 Putting together a color guard…Curach, I mean.
 Carry a wreath to the grave.
-For the patriots’ parade…that’s only electioneering.
+For the patriots’ parade…’course that’s only electioneering.
 Early yet for Decoration Day.
 But Piggott’s men’d like it, seeing war declared.
-I guess there’s a few things the ring can do, getting folks stirred up, taking up subscriptions.
+I guess there’s a few things the ring can do to keep in, getting folks stirred up, taking up subscriptions.
 So I figure…”

 He figured, for one thing, that he hadn’t elaborated quite enough…whereas, on the other hand, he had elaborated far too much.
 The eye Aimee shot him over her shoulder was eloquent, for all its mute appeal.